frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

 * If `documentation.md` is present at the folder/project root, and documentation property is not present in the nuspec/project file, nuget pack should pack that file as the package documentation.
 * Browse from NuGet.org
   * During package ingestion, nuget.org will extract and validate the md, and update the package details page with the content.
-  * The documentation url would be served by the gallery.
-For nuget.org this will link to the package details page that contains documentation (and that section will be expanded).
+  * Client will surface the documentation url served by the gallery
+  * Clicking on the link will open the default browser and go to the package details page that contains documentation (and that section will be expanded).
 * Installed packages/folder based feeds/fallback folder
   * Client will provide a link to open the documentation file from the nupkg/global packages folder/extracted location
   * Clicking on the link will open the file in the default application associated with `.md`extension